ULPOWER UL260i Aero Engine

 This has resulted in the UL260 and UL350 family of engines.
 Designed as a four cylinder, air cooled, direct drive, multipoint injected and FADEC equipped low RPM engine.
 To this day several aircraft manufacturers have included this engine in their designs.
 One could say that the designers have succeeded in their goals.

 ULpower engines are built around proven technology.
-Multi point electronic fuel injection is used to replace the inefficient carburetors of earlier times resulting in lower fuel consumption, no carburettor ice with redundant variable timing dual ignition.
+Multi point electronic fuel injection is used to replace the inefficient carburetors of earlier times resulting in lower fuel consumption, no more carburettor ice with redundant variable timing dual ignition.
 The propeller is direct driven reducing weight even more.

 The choice for a FADEC driven engine was relatively easy: Why design a new engine and use magneto and carburettor technology from the last century?
-As a result carb ice is avoided and fuel economy is improved, advantages a pilot can live with!
+As a result carb ice is avoided and fuel economy is improved, advantages a pilot/owner can live with!

 Another manufacturer produces water cooled aircraft engines.
-As this brings along more complexity, weight and points of failure.
+As this brings along more complexity, weight and multiple points of failure.
 ULPOWER has chosen to design an air cooled engine with a large enough fin area suitable for high power in high temperature situations.

 ULpower has included a number of modern features in their engines which are very attractive to aircraft builders.
 Below a list: